sonar-solutions/gitlab-on-prem-pr-decoration-service/README.md

 # Flask PR Service

 This is a simple Flask app that listens for incoming webhooks from SonarCloud and posts a comment to a GitLab merge request with the SonarCloud analysis results.
-The app extracts the project name, branch name, quality gate status, and other relevant data from the webhook payload and generates a comment based on the analysis results.
+The app extracts relevant data from the webhook payload and generates a comment based on the analysis results.
 The comment includes the project name, branch name, quality gate status, and a list of metrics that failed the quality gate.
-The app also extracts the GitLab project ID and merge request IID from the webhook payload and uses them to post a comment to the corresponding merge request.
-The app checks if an existing comment with the specified identifier already exists and updates it if necessary.
+The app extracts some custom set properties (GitLab project ID and merge request IID) from the webhook payload and uses them to post a comment to the corresponding merge request.
+It also checks if an existing comment with the specified identifier already exists and updates it if necessary.

 ## Prerequisites